ubc-library-rc/intro_to_tidyverse/content/common_errors.md

                values_to = "weight_g")
 ```

-Let's say we want to string some operations together while we do this.
+Let's say we want to string some operations together.
 Use that pipe!

 ```r
 kelp.long.sum = kelp %>%